Aleksandr Nikolayev (painter): Later years

 After release, Nikolaev returned to Uzbekistan and continued to work as illustrator and theatre designer.
-He received a Honorary Award from the Central Executive Committee of the Uzbek Soviet Socialist Republic for his role in establishing the Uighur Theatre in Tashkent.
+He received an Honorary Award from the Central Executive Committee of the Uzbek Soviet Socialist Republic for his role in establishing the Uighur Theatre in Tashkent.
 Nikolayev died in Tashkent in 1957.

 Exhibitions and collections

 Usto Mumin's works are in collections of museums in post-Soviet countries, including the State Museum of Oriental Art in Moscow, the Nukus Museum of Art and the Museum of Arts of Uzbekistan.
 He exhibited throughout the USSR during his lifetime, including the exhibition "Old Samarkand" in Samarkand in 1924, the Jubilee Exhibition of Soviet Art in Moscow in 1927 and several exhibitions in Tashkent.
 The Tretyakov Gallery exhibited works of Usto Mumin in 2010 as part of its Russian Orientalist paintings exhibition.